 One of the things we're asked about the most is, how much will it cost to buy property in Turkey, over and above the purchase price?
 We advise our clients to budget 7 to 8 percent of their purchase price to cover expenses and costs.
 Bear in mind these are one-off costs.
-Ongoing costs of property ownership, such as taxes, maintenance fees, etc are considerably low in Turkey, around one third of Spain and less than a quarter what it would cost in France.
+Ongoing costs of property ownership, such as Turkish property taxes, maintenance fees, etc are considerably low in Turkey, around one third of Spain and less than a quarter what it would cost in France.

-Also known as Turkey property buying tax, this amounts to 3% of the assessed value of the property.
+Also known as Turkey property buying tax, this amounts to 4% of the assessed value of the property.
 The assessed value of the property normally comes in at around 60% of the purchase price.
 Stamp duty is payable upon the registration of the property title deed in your name.
 Therefore, if you are buying an off-plan property in Turkey, you won’t need to worry about paying this until the build is finished.

 Agency fee (buyer fee)

-At Property Turkey we will never charge more than the standard 3% fee for our work and assistance in your property search.
-Agency fees are also payable upon the signing of your property purchase contract as standard.
+At Property Turkey, we will never charge more than the standard 3% fee for our work and assistance in your property search.
+Agency fees are payable upon the signing of your property purchase contract as standard.

-Other approval and paper work
+Other approval and paperwork

-The fees involved in buying a property in Turkey are relatively cheap when compared with other European nations such as Spain, Italy, and France where you can expect to pay anything from 10-20% extra in fees.
+The fees involved in the cost of buying a property in Turkey are relatively cheap when compared with other European nations such as Spain, Italy, and France where you can expect to pay anything from 10-20% extra in fees.
 This makes buying a property in Turkey an appealing option for many investors and people looking for holiday homes, retirement homes, or a life in the sun.